 to assess a jurisdiction’s implementation of the minimum standard.
 The review of the

-transparency framework assesses countries against the terms of reference which focus
+transparency framework assesses jurisdictions against the terms of reference which

 iii) confidentiality of the information received; iv) statistics on the exchanges

-of rulings; and v) transparency on certain aspect of intellectual property regimes.
+on rulings; and v) transparency on certain aspects of intellectual property regimes.

-This report reflects the outcome of the first peer review of the implementation of
+This report reflects the outcome of the second annual peer review of the implementation

 The Action 5 minimum standard consists of two parts.
 One part relates to preferential tax regimes, where a peer review is undertaken to identify features of such regimes that can facilitate base erosion and profit shifting, and therefore have the potential to unfairly impact the tax base of other jurisdictions.
 The second part includes a commitment to transparency through the compulsory spontaneous exchange of relevant information on taxpayer-specific rulings which, in the absence of such information exchange, could give rise to BEPS concerns.